adamlaz/slack-lastfm-nowplaying-greasemonkey-script/README.md

 * Edit the userscript with your username and API key for last.fm

 That should be it..
 Now press the music button in Slack to paste your current / last scrobble song to the chat.

-I haven't tested this on anything but Chrome with Google Play so.. feel free to ask any questions or make changes to stuff.
+I haven't tested this on anything but Chrome with Spotify so.. feel free to ask any questions or make changes to stuff.